 Over the course of GO GEORGE’s initial implementation, a total of 28 basic routes with more than 700 stops are scheduled to be brought into operation.

 In December 2014, the first phase kicked off, which saw the activation of four routes (Loerie Park to CBD, Rosemoor to Garden Route Mall, Denneoord to CBD, and CBD to the Garden Route Mall, which will become the CBD to Wilderness service in future).
 At the end of February 2015, Phase 2 started, with routes in and between Blanco, Heatherlands and Heather Park as well as a reduced City Loop route.
-Phase 3 was activated in May 2015 and saw routes rolled out to Pacaltsdorp, Rosedale, Syferfontein, the industrial areas and once again the Garden Route Mall, and Phase 4B rolled out to Parkdene, Ballotsview, Conville, Borcherds and Lawaaikamp in March 2020.
+Phase 3 was activated in May 2015 and saw routes rolled out to Pacaltsdorp, Rosedale, Syferfontein, the industrial areas and the Garden Route Mall, and Phase 4B rolled out to Parkdene, Ballotsview, Conville, Borcherds and Lawaaikamp in March 2020.
 These routes all interlink with one another.
 The central point, but not the only transfer location, is the George Transfer Hub in Cradock Street, where most routes will intersect.
 The implementation of the rest of the routes depends on a number of factors but is a matter of highest priority.
 The inter-town services will follow once the city network is complete.

 In some ways, yes, although each project has its own unique elements.
 The GO GEORGE system relies on a public transport bus service that uses the same roadway space as other vehicles.
 The MyCiti and Rea Vaya systems’ main routes operate on dedicated lanes with closed bus stations that only their buses may use.
 All three systems are referred to as Integrated Public Transport projects, with a varying dependence on other types of transport, such as rail for example.